-The net worth of ‘Selling Sunset’ cast members that run into millions
+The Net Worth of ‘Selling Sunset’ Cast Members That Run Into Millions

 Maya Vander

 Besides her role at The Oppenheim Group, Vander also works as a realtor at Douglas Elliman Real Estate in Miami.
-This dual role brings her a decent revenue, which, some estimates suggest could be around USD 1 million.
+This dual role brings her a decent revenue, which, some estimates suggest could be around USD 1 million (over INR 8 crore).
 She also runs her personal online real estate course.

 As Vander has seemingly settled in Miami, she did not return for Selling Sunset season 6.